 Nurses are the largest group of healthcare workers and yet continue to struggle to develop our political voice.
-There are many factors that have influenced nurses as an oppressed group; in particular class and gender.
+6.3 There are many factors that have influenced nurses as an oppressed group; in particular class and gender.7

-Nurses are viewed as being inferior to medical doctors and also inferior as women (gender) in a patriarchal society.
+Nurses are viewed as being inferior to medical doctors and also inferior as women (gender) in a patriarchal society.7,8

-Women represent approximately 90% of the nursing and midwifery workforce meaning women, by sheer numbers, should have a larger voice in terms of healthcare delivery.
-However, medicine has historically been associated with men and although women have increased their representation within this workforce to approximately one third, medicine and nursing continue to be gendered workforces.
+Women represent approximately 90% of the nursing and midwifery workforce meaning women, by sheer numbers, should have a larger voice in terms of healthcare delivery.9 However, medicine has historically been associated with men and although women have increased their representation within this workforce to approximately one third, medicine and nursing continue to be gendered workforces.10

 Historically nurses adopted the working-class pseudonym of 'hand maiden' being present to make the doctor's job easier.
-This pseudonym has continued to have an impact on professional autonomy, even after the transition of nursing education into universities.
+This pseudonym has continued to have an impact on professional autonomy, even after the transition of nursing education into universities.3

-Congruently, women are raised in a patriarchal system that views them as 'less' and creates injustices as a result of gender.n,n The patriarchy sets values which are to be considered the 'norm' and to break from oppression requires us to assimilate the image of the oppressor.
+Congruently, women are raised in a patriarchal system that views them as 'less' and creates injustices as a result of gender.
+11,12 The patriarchy sets values which are to be considered the 'norm' and to break from oppression requires us to assimilate the image of the oppressor.3